syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 You can delete any occurrence appointment which is exception from the recurrence pattern appointment by adding exception dates to the recurring appointment.

 ### Recurrence Exception appointment
-You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in the schedule DataSource.
+You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in the schedule `DataSource`.

 ### Create recurrence exceptions for schedule appointment
-You can add/remove the recurrence exception appointments and recurrence exception dates to ScheduleAppointment by using its property, [RecurrenceExceptionDates](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceExceptionDates.html), [RecurrenceId](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceId.html), [ExceptionOccurrenceActualDate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~ExceptionOccurrenceActualDate.html).
+You can add/remove the recurrence exception appointments and recurrence exception dates to `ScheduleAppointment` by using its property, [RecurrenceExceptionDates](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceExceptionDates.html), [RecurrenceId](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceId.html), [ExceptionOccurrenceActualDate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~ExceptionOccurrenceActualDate.html).

 #### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
 You can delete any of occurrence which is exception from recurrence pattern appointment by using `RecurrenceExceptionDates` property of `ScheduleAppointment`.The deleted occurrence date will be considered as recurrence exception dates.